China issues US travel alert warning of official harassment

 Continue Reading Below

 The warning urges Chinese citizens and Chinese-funded bodies in the U.S. to step up their safety awareness and preventative measures and respond "appropriately and actively."
-It was issued by the Foreign Ministry, as well as the Chinese Embassy and consulates in the U.S.
+It was issued by the foreign ministry, as well as the Chinese Embassy and consulates in the U.S.

-The warning comes amid an increasingly bitter trade dispute between the sides and tougher immigration enforcement by the Trump administration.
+The warning comes amid an increasingly bitter trade dispute between Beijing and Washington and tougher immigration enforcement by the Trump administration.

-Also Tuesday, China's Ministry of Culture and Tourism issued its own travel alert for the U.S., noting the high frequency of shootings, robberies and theft in the country.
-Chinese students abroad were also urged Monday to assess the risks involved given tightened visa restrictions.
+China's Ministry of Culture and Tourism issued its own travel alert for the U.S. on Tuesday, noting the high frequency of shootings, robberies and theft in the country.
+Chinese students abroad were urged on Monday to assess the risks involved given tightened visa restrictions.

 The alerts are valid until Dec.
 31.